kambria-platform/capsule-core-js/README.md

 ## Fetch account info

-After received a `provider`.
+After received a `provider` instance.
 You can fetch account info by `fetch` function.

 ```
 provider.fetch().then(result => {